probmods/webppl/docs/development/npm.rst

 Updating the npm package
 ========================

+.. highlight:: bash

 1. Update version in dev::

     git checkout dev
     git pull
-    npm version patch  // or minor, or major; prints new version number
+    npm version patch  # or minor, or major; prints new version number

 2. Merge into master::